CIDRAM/Docs/readme.en.md

 - Note: "lockip" value is ignored when "lockuser" is false, due to that the mechanism for remembering "users" differs depending on this value.

 ##### "lockuser"
-- Specifies whether successful completion of a reCAPTCHA instance should be locked to specific users.
-False = Successful completion of a reCAPTCHA instance will grant access to all requests originating from the same IP as that used by the user completing the reCAPTCHA instance; Cookies and hashes aren't used; Instead, an IP whitelist will be used.
-True = Successful completion of a reCAPTCHA instance will only grant access to the user completing the reCAPTCHA instance; Cookies and hashes are used to remember the user; An IP whitelist is not used (default).
+- Specifies whether successful completion of a reCAPTCHA/hCAPTCHA instance should be locked to specific users.
+False = Successful completion of a reCAPTCHA/hCAPTCHA instance will grant access to all requests originating from the same IP as that used by the user completing the reCAPTCHA/hCAPTCHA instance; Cookies and hashes aren't used; Instead, an IP whitelist will be used.
+True = Successful completion of a reCAPTCHA/hCAPTCHA instance will only grant access to the user completing the reCAPTCHA/hCAPTCHA instance; Cookies and hashes are used to remember the user; An IP whitelist is not used (default).

 ##### "sitekey"
-- This value should correspond to the "site key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard.
+- This value can be found in the dashboard for your CAPTCHA service.

 ##### "secret"
-- This value should correspond to the "secret key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard.
+- This value can be found in the dashboard for your CAPTCHA service.

 ##### "expiry"
-- When "lockuser" is true (default), in order to remember when a user has successfully passed a reCAPTCHA instance, for future page requests, CIDRAM generates a standard HTTP cookie containing a hash which corresponds to an internal record containing that same hash; Future page requests will use these corresponding hashes to authenticate that a user has previously already passed a reCAPTCHA instance.
-When "lockuser" is false, an IP whitelist is used to determine whether requests should be permitted from the IP of inbound requests; Entries are added to this whitelist when the reCAPTCHA instance is successfully passed.
-For how many hours should these cookies, hashes and whitelist entries remain valid?
+- Number of hours to remember CAPTCHA instances.
 Default = 720 (1 month).

 ##### "logfile"
-- Log all reCAPTCHA attempts?
+- Log all CAPTCHA attempts?
 If yes, specify the name to use for the logfile.
 If no, leave this variable blank.

 *Useful tip: If you want, you can append date/time information to the names of your logfiles by including these in the name: `{yyyy}` for complete year, `{yy}` for abbreviated year, `{mm}` for month, `{dd}` for day, `{hh}` for hour.*

 *Examples:*
-- *`logfile='recaptcha.{yyyy}-{mm}-{dd}-{hh}.txt'`*
+- *`logfile='captcha.{yyyy}-{mm}-{dd}-{hh}.txt'`*

 ##### "signature_limit"
-- Maximum number of signatures allowed to be triggered when a reCAPTCHA instance is to be offered.
+- Maximum number of signatures allowed before the CAPTCHA offer is withdrawn.
 Default = 1.
-If this number is exceeded for any particular request, a reCAPTCHA instance won't be offered.

 ##### "api"
 - Which API to use?
 V2 or Invisible?